warrengalyen/WebSlinger/README.md

 Offline Downloading
 -------------------

-Included with  is an [example script](run_offline_download_example.php) to download a website starting at a specified URL.
+Included with WebSlinger is an [example script](run_offline_download_example.php) to download a website starting at a specified URL.
 The script demonstrates bulk concurrent downloading and processing of HTML, CSS, images, Javascript, and other files almost like a web browser would do.

 Example usage: